-Windows Server 2012 and later support Direct Routing (DR) mode through the use of the Microsoft Loopback Adapter.
-The IP address allocated to the Loopback Adapter must be the same as the Virtual Service (VIP) address.
-If the Real Server is included in multiple DR mode VIPs, additional IP addresses can be added to the Loopback Adapter that correspond to each VIP.
-In addition, steps must be taken to set the strong/weak host behavior which is used to either block or allow interfaces to receive packets destined for a different interface on the same server.
+Windows Server 2012 and later support Direct Routing (DR) mode through the use of the Microsoft Loopback Adapter that must installed and configured on each load balanced (Real) Server.
+The IP address configured on the Loopback Adapter must be the same as the Virtual Service (VIP) address.

+If a Real Server is included in multiple DR mode VIPs, IP addresses for each VIP must be added to the Loopback Adapter.

+In addition, steps must be taken to set the strong/weak host behavior on each Real Server.
+This is used to either block or allow interfaces to receive packets destined for a different interface on the same server.

+Important The following 3 steps must be completed on each Real Server.